Calcium Metabolism Derailment

 The cause of malignant hyperthermia is a genetic defect in the calcium metabolism of the skeletal muscle cells.
 It is assumed that there is a mutation in the gene, which codes for the intracellular ryanodine receptor.
 This receptor makes for the release of calcium out of the sarcoplasmatic reticulum of the muscle cell, which eventually leads to muscle contraction.

 In the case of malignant hyperthermia, a ryanodine receptor defect leads to continuous muscle contraction.
 The re-absorption of calcium into the sarcoplasmatic reticulum, and the relaxation phase associated with it, fail to occur.

 The consequence is an increased cellular metabolism (hypermetabolism) with a subsequent massive increase in CO2, tissue hypoxia, increased warmth production, and lactate acidosis.
 If not treated, cellular decay with an increase in creatine kinase (CK) and myoglobinuria.

-Trigger substances for malignant hyperthermia are inhalation anesthetics (halothane, enflurane and isoflurane etc.) and the muscle relaxant succinylcholine.
-Stress can also be a trigger.
+Substances that may trigger malignant hyperthermia include: inhalation anesthetics (halothane, enflurane and isoflurane etc.) and the muscle relaxant, succinylcholine.
+Stress may also be a trigger.
 Furthermore, ketamine and local anesthetics of the amide type are discussed as possible trigger substances.

-You can fall back on certain ‘safe anesthetics’ for patients with previously diagnosed malignant hyperthermia.
-They include:
+The following are considered ‘safe anesthetics’ for patients with previously diagnosed malignant hyperthermia:

 - Non-depolarizing muscle relaxants